 In case this doesn't already seem obvious to you by now it's that once you stop spending money on the campaign you have nothing of lasting value to show for your efforts.
-In other words, once you stop buying traffic you have nothing tangible as a result of your dollars spent.
+In other words, once you stop buying traffic you have nothing to show for your efforts and dollars spent.
 No asset for your agency and nothing of enduring value.